Pocket-Plane-Group/Item_Upgrade/itemupgrade/readme-itemupgrades.txt

                      & AERIE.RU
   Korean Translation by web2air

-Then choose which components you would like to install.
-You may always uninstall them later by re-running "setup-itemupgrade.exe".

 You will have the opportunity to install the SoA and ToB upgrades separately.
-Each will have two options as well: the ability for the upgrades to be presented in a long list, for convenience (the original) and a second option for the upgrades to be in the normal 'rummaging' process so that they don't stand out as modded content.
+Each will have two options as well: the ability for the upgrades to be presented in a long list for convenience (the original) and a second option for the upgrades to be in the normal 'rummaging' process so that they don't stand out as modded content.

 You do *not* need to start a new game to take advantage of anything you installed.

-The components should install correctly for international players who have both DIALOG.TLK and DIALOGF.TLK.

 As of v42, Jason Compton's Cespenar audio is available in the main mod for English-speaking players instead of a separate download.
 From the original